jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Richard Dawkins, the selfish gene__

-> As my colleague N. K. Humprhey neatly summed up in an earlier draft of this chalter ' ... memes should be regarded as living structures, not just metaphorically but techincally.
+> As my colleague N. K. Humprhey neatly summed up in an earlier draft of this chapter ' ... memes should be regarded as living structures, not just metaphorically but techincally.
 When you plant a fertile meme in my mind you literally parasitize my brain, turning it inta a vehicle for the meme's propagation in just the way that a virus may parasitize the genetic mechanism of a host cell.
 And this isn't just a way of talking -- the meme for, say, "belief in life after death" is actually realized physically, millions of times over, as a strucutre in the nervous system of indidual men the world over'
 >
 > __--- Richard Dawkins, the selfish gene__